Doul00/ML_Notes/supervised_learning/perceptron.md

 ### Multilayer perceptrons

+#### I. Applications

-Multilayer perceptrons \(MLP\) are _artificial neural networks_ which are composed of at least three layers:
+Multilayer perceptrons \(MLP\) are _artificial neural networks. _They are used for situations where the data is not linearly separable.
+The MLPs are composed of at least three layers:

 * An input layer, which receives the data
 * A hidden layer, made of neurons